Hartlepool: The merger of Old Hartlepool and West Hartlepool

-Fall out
+Postwar period

 After the war, industry went into a severe decline.
 Blanchland, the last ship to be constructed in Hartlepool, left the slips in 1961.
 In 1967, Betty James wrote how "if I had the luck to live anywhere in the North East [of England]...I would live near Hartlepool.
 If I had the luck".
 There was a boost to the retail sector in 1970 when Middleton Grange Shopping Centre was opened by Princess Anne, with over 130 new shops including Marks & Spencer and Woolworths.

 Before the shopping centre was opened, the old town centre was located around Lynn Street, but most of the shops and the market had moved to a new shopping centre by 1974.
 Most of Lynn Street had by then been demolished to make way for a new housing estate.
 Only the north end of the street remains, now called Lynn Street North.
 This is where the Hartlepool Borough Council depot was based (alongside the Focus DIY store) until it moved to the marina in August 2006.

-In 1977, the British Steel Corporation announced the closure of its Hartlepool steelworks with the loss of 1500 jobs.
-In the 1980s the area was afflicted with extremely high levels of unemployment, at its peak consisting of 30 per cent of the town's working-age population, the highest in the United Kingdom.
+In 1977, the British Steel Corporation closed its Hartlepool steelworks, with the loss of 1500 jobs.
+In the 1980s, the area was afflicted with extremely high levels of unemployment, at its peak consisting of 30 per cent of the town's working-age population, the highest in the United Kingdom.
 630 jobs at British Steel were lost in 1983, and a total of 10,000 jobs were lost from the town in the economic de-industrialization of England's former Northern manufacturing heartlands.
-Between 1983 and 1999 the town lacked a cinema and areas of it became afflicted with the societal hallmarks of endemic economic poverty: urban decay, high crime levels, drug and alcohol dependency being prevalent.
+Between 1983 and 1999, the town lacked a cinema and areas of it became afflicted with the societal hallmarks of endemic economic poverty: urban decay, high crime levels, drug and alcohol dependency being prevalent.

-Rise and the future

-Docks near the centre were redeveloped and reopened, by Queen Elizabeth II, in 1993 as a marina with the accompanying National Museum of the Royal Navy opened in 1994, then known as the Hartlepool Historic Quay.
+Docks near the centre were redeveloped and reopened by Queen Elizabeth II in 1993 as a marina.
+The accompanying National Museum of the Royal Navy opened in 1994, then known as the Hartlepool Historic Quay.

 A development corporation is under consultation until August 2022 to organise projects, with the town's fund given to the town and other funds.
 Plans would be (if the corporation is formed) focused on the railway station, waterfront (including the Royal Navy Museum and a new leisure centre) and Church Street.
 Northern School of Art also has funds for a TV and film studios.

+On 2 August 2024 far-right activists and others attacked police, threw stones at a mosque and looted shops after anti-immigrant misinformation was spread on social media.